Daring Greatly is about vulnerability.

-Self compassion also plays a major role because it allows us to seek out connection in the first place.
+Self-compassion also plays a major role because it allows us to seek out a connection in the first place.

 Here are the four steps to combating shame:

 - Recognizing Shame and Understanding Its Triggers.
-Lean to recognize when you’re experience shame and what triggered it.
+Learn to recognize when you’re experiencing shame and what triggered it.

 - Critical Awareness.
 Check what’s driving shame against who you choose to be